chloechoudesign/Liri-Bot/README.md

     * Rotten Tomatoes Rating.
     * Rotten Tomatoes URL.

-  * Or if no movie is passed through, it will default to "Mr. Nobody"
+  * Or if no movie is passed through, it will default to "Mr. Nobody".

 4. `node liri.js do-what-it-says`
   * Takes the text from random.txt and runs the song through spotify-this-song command.